8. UX Delight

 They deserve all the credit for making our lives easier, fun and all the more interesting.
 MicroInteractions spell effectiveness not only through its size but also form.
 A perfect MicroInteraction pays attention to the trigger; from where it all begins, to rules; which tells the events, to feedback; where people know what is going on and to loops and modes, wherein lies all the meta-rules.

 Animation involves moving objects and it is the movement itself that gives the picture, whether the product will be light, heavy, flexible, rigid, small or large etc. These objects are dependent on a force of real-world behavior alongside encompassing the qualities of elegance, simplicity, and beauty.
 Whether increasing or decreasing in the animated layout, make sure the transitions are smooth and not abrupt.

 In order to capture the audience or to highlight the object, add elements to the animated stuff and change the speed of its movement, right from the start till the end.
 By accelerating or decelerating the speed asymmetrically, a more natural and delightful motion comes across through the product.
 Make sure the changes in the speed go with the flow as abrupt changes are loud and create a sort of hindrance as well.
 Linear motion is a big no-no and must be avoided.

-The animation tools now use keyframes that goes effective in motion building.
-It has ease in and ease out feature which dictate the motion while entering and exiting the transitions respectively.
+The animation tools now use keyframes that go effective in motion building.
+It has eased in and ease out feature which dictates the motion while entering and exiting the transitions respectively.
 Curved motion is better off than the linear path and should be preferred over it.
 Curves depict the trend of change over a period of time for a particular range.
 For a perfect flow, select the curve that best suits in the character of the motion.

 1. Images – Dribbble.com